Saenil/FlagService/README.md

 # FlagService
-Simple and small library(uncompiled, WIP) for dealing with terminal parameters passed to an application
+Simple and small library(uncompiled, WIP) made for fun and as a part of learning process.
+It's for dealing with terminal parameters passed to an application

 # TODO
 * Parameters controll - secure the scope of pointers in `services_execute` method